brianrocca/LING-L545-GC/04_Parsing/README.md

 Theft and robbery also very rarely happen/occur in region this.

-The root of this tree is appropriate.
 “Terjadi” is the root of the tree because it’s the head of the predicate.
-It also has correctly grouped “juga sangat jarang” (also very rarely) with the root because they are part of the predicate.
-The subject also looks correct.
-There are two nouns in the subject joined by “dan” (and).
+The adverb phrase “...juga sangat jarang...” (also very rarely) is goverened by the root because the phrase is part of the predicate.
+Finally, there are two nouns in the subject joined by “dan” (and).
 The first noun takes the second one as a dependent, and the second noun takes the conjunction as its dependent.

 ## Sentence 3
 ![](sentence3.png)